-My research areas primarily include topological data analysis, algebraic statistics, and nonlinear algebra with emphasis in mathematical and computational biology.
+My research areas primarily include topological data analysis, algebraic statistics, and nonlinear algebra applied to mathematical and computational biology.

 I earned my PhD from the Swiss Federal Institute of Technology in Lausanne (EPFL).
 Prior to joining Imperial, I held postdoctoral and visiting faculty positions at the Technion–Israel Institute of Technology, Duke University, Columbia University in the City of New York, and Tel Aviv University.

 More information about me and my professional activities, including available opportunities to work with me, can be found on my personal webpage; more detail on my research is available at the Research tab above.

-I have raised over US $600'000 in research funding from internal, external, and international sources as PI and co-PI; I received two funding awards within 6 months of starting at Imperial.
+I have raised over US $800'000 in research funding from internal, external, and international sources as PI and co-PI; I received two funding awards within 6 months of starting at Imperial.

-I have had three proposals accepted to host 5-day workshops at the Banff International Research Station.
+I have had four proposals accepted to host 5-day workshops at the Banff International Research Station.

 I was featured as a Nonlinear Algebra Researcher at the Max Planck Institute for Mathematics in the Sciences.